How Can I Start Building Credit the Right Way?

 - Applying for a secured credit card.
 If you don’t yet qualify for a traditional credit card, you may be able to use a secured card to build your credit.
 A secured card is backed by a cash deposit in an account with your financial institution.
 Why use it instead of just using cash?
 When you use the secured card, your payments will be reported to the credit bureaus and help you to build a dependable credit history.
 You’ll receive the deposit back when you close the account.

-- Getting a Credit Builder Loan.
+- Applying for a Credit Builder Loan.
 A Credit Builder Loan works similarly to a secured card; however, you don’t have to front the initial deposit in your account in order to build credit.
 Instead, you can request a loan and have the loan balance placed safely in an account with the credit union.
 As you make payments on the loan, those payments will be recorded and shared with the credit bureaus as a sign of your reliability.
 Once you complete the loan payoff process, you’ll receive your loan principal and any dividends that are accrued in the savings account.

 - Building a good overall payment history.
 One of the most important things you can do to build your credit is make sure you have a perfect payment history.
 Pay your bills and rent on time; make sure your credit card payments are on time.
 Every little payment is a step toward building good financial habits and proving your dependability as a trustworthy borrower.